jakewesterberg/openscope-glo-stim/README.md

 &nbsp;

 ## Scripts
-You can try out a test script by navigating into the test-scripts folder and running any of the example files.
+You can try out a test script by navigating into the test-scripts folder and running any of the example file: `python cohort-1-habituation-5min-drifting.py`
-    `python cohort-1-habituation-5min-drifting.py`
 &nbsp;

 ## Log files